When Mama Goes to Work: Devin’s Story

 The Magical Dome

-“When Mama Goes to Work: Devin’s Story” follows Devin, the son of a working mum who parents alone, through his adventures.
+“When Mama Goes to Work: Devin’s Story” follows the adventures of Devin, the son of a working mum who parents alone.
 It’s an exciting life!
 At daycare he plays with friends from a wide variety of races and nationalities, like Devin himself.
 His mother is Irish/Jewish/Canadian and his dad Jamaican/Canadian.
 Spanish language lessons are included there with Ana from Chile.
 Also from Chile, and part of his extended family, are Paulina, Abuela and Tata, who speak Spanish with him.

 His great-auntie takes him to visit First Nations cousins.
 He travels on two ferry boats to spend time with auntie, cousins, grandma and grandpa in coastal British Columbia while mum flys off in an airplane for work.